Recommended age group: 7–11

 Time required: one 45–60 minute session

-Equipment: cones and bibs.
+Equipment: activity guides, cones and bibs.

 - Playing according to the rules and not having an unfair advantage.
 Being just, reasonable, treating everybody equally.
 (Oxford School Dictionary)

 - Start this active session by getting pupils engaged in a game of Who Will Be My Teammate? (see activity guide below).
 Ensure that all pupils are taking part in the activity and understand the rules.

 - Once you have completed the game, gather the group around to discuss the meaning of fair play.
 Use the following questions about the warm up game and/or pupils’ favourite playground game to help structure the discussion:

 - What are the rules of the game?